Ashok0/EnderalVREssentials/README.md

 		- Click "Start" with default options once the TexGen window appears.
 		- Wait for TexGen to finish running, it typically takes several minutes.
 When the process completes, click "Exit TexGen".
 11. Close MO2.
 Navigate to your \DynDOLOD\ folder from Step 6 and move the \TexGen_Output\ folder to C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR\mods.
 Launch MO2 and enable TexGen_Output in the left window pane.
-12. Right click Perfect Terrain LOD.esm in the right window pane and click "Open Origin in Explorer".
-Delete "Perfect Terrain LOD.esm" as this file is only needed for generating terrain LOD.
-Leaving it active when running DynDOLOD will cause worldspace problems in Enderal VR.
+12. Right click the .esm file for any Terrain LOD mods on the right window pane and click "Open Origin in Explorer".
+Optionally delete your Terrain LOD .esm file as this file is only needed for generating terrain LOD.
 13. Select DynDOLODx64 from the upper right drop down bar and click Run.
 		- Once the DynDOLOD window appears, click "Advanced".
 Then tick all world spaces, click "High" at the top of the window, and tick "Ultra" in the options below.
 Then click "OK" to start the process.
 Wait for DynDOLOD to finish running, it typically takes several minutes.
 When the process completes, click "Save & Exit".
 14. Close MO2.
 Navigate to your \DynDOLOD\ folder from Step 6 and move the \DynDOLOD_Output\ folder to C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR\mods.
 Launch MO2 and enable DynDOLOD_Output in the left window pane.